ENDE

 4. Check gateway connection limits

-Recent macOS Versions:
+Recent macOS Versions

-macOS Troubleshooting:
+macOS Troubleshooting

 2. Allow VPN Tracker network extensions

-4. Reset network settings if persistent issues occur
+4. Reset network settings if issues persist

 Advanced Configuration Tips